Man Offers Chicken Alfredo And Sprite In Exchange For Sex With A Minor, Gets Arrested

 When Albert Maruna showed up at the meeting spot, he had a number of items with him in addition to those he said he was bringing.

-- Chicken alfredo in a Tupperware container
+- Chicken Alfredo in a Tupperware container

 - Two bottles of Sprite